Creating Realistic Rock Formations

 I’m Jeff Burton, and I spent 14 years with WDI as a project manager on projects for Epcot Center, Disney MGM Studios, and Disneyland Paris.
 Right now, I am a Producer for ITEC Entertainment in Orlando, Florida.

-There are basically five methods for creating rockwork.
+There are basically five methods for creating rockwork and realistic rock formations.

 1. Real rock is used, either as a stand alone rock or in traditional veneer applications.